As we continue to navigate the pandemic, a new, still-shifting reality is emerging for the food and beverage business.

 Consumers are making fewer trips to the store – with longer shopping lists.
 McKinsey & Co. found that before March, 19% of Americans hit the grocery store at least three times a week.
 By June, that fell to 10%.

-Online grocery shopping skyrocketed this year.
+Online grocery shopping skyrocketed last year.

 Produce sales, particularly oranges, are breaking sales records.